How to Build a Customer Journey Map (with Free Template!)

 In addition to mapping out the journey stages, identify the motivation and/or pain point the customer will experience at each stage.
 Identifying these feelings will help you devise improvements that will meet customer needs and remove friction.

 For example, customers may have pricing questions about your services and want to contact you before making a commitment.
 But, if they can’t find pricing information or locate your contact details quickly, they may abandon their search.
-Knowing this pain point, you can make your contact and/or pricing pages more prominent on your homepage.
+Knowing this pain point, you can make your contact and/or pricing pages more prominent on your homepage as well as your business listings.

 Pulling It All Together – Map Elements